There are no prescribed legal aid rates for outlays in either the Legal Aid Act or Fees Regulations.

 It is recognised that the test to be determined is that reporter is entitled to a reasonable fee.
 However, in accordance with the taxation decision DB in 2023, we expect Reporters accounts to be charged on the following basis:

-• charges should be made at the prevailing “unit” rate in rule 3.2 of the Act of Sederunt (Taxation of Judicial Expenses Rules) 2019, depending on when the work has been done;
+• charges should be made at the prevailing “unit” rate in rule 3.2 of the Act of Sederunt (Taxation of Judicial Expenses Rules) 2019, depending on when the work has been done – that also applies to any time reasonably engaged in respect of travel

-• the framing of the report should be charged at three units per sheet; and
+• the framing of the report should be charged at three units per sheet

 • a negative weighting of 20% should be applied to all work that is chargeable including the framing of the report.